Yeomanry order of precedence

 Precedence is the order in which the various corps of the British Army parade, from right to left, with the unit at the extreme right being highest.

 Precedence

 The British Army has frequently been the subject of amalgamation and re-organisation throughout its history.
 The general rule for establishing the order of precedence is the date of creation of the regiment and its subsequent unbroken service.
 Disbanded regiments automatically lost precedence.
 Since 1994 two orders of precedence used parochially and unofficially within the Yeomanry; the Army List of 1914 and the Order of Yeomanry Titles on parade at The Royal Yeomanry Review.
-Irrespective of this, official precedence within the Army is set out in Queen's Regulations.
+Irrespective of this, official precedence within the Army is set out in King's Regulations.

 Order of precedence from the Army List of 1914

 The first is a list of yeomanry units on the establishment at the outbreak of the First World War and therefore contains units that had been disbanded by the time of The Royal Yeomanry Review.
 This first list does not contain the North Irish, South Irish or King Edward's Horse who were on the Special Reserve at this time.
 The First Aid Nursing Yeomanry do not appear as they are not part of the British Army or its reserve.